Obscuretone/obscuretone.github.io/public/posts/en/bootstraps.md

 The useful lesson is precision.

-Successful startups usually combine several things:
+Successful startups usually combine several things.
+CB Insights' startup post-mortem analysis lists causes such as [poor product-market fit, bad timing, unsustainable unit economics, and running out of cash](https://www.cbinsights.com/research/report/startup-failure-reasons-top/), which is another way of saying the myth is missing half the machine:

 1. **A real customer problem**
 2. **Strong execution**